-Every Labor Day weekend since 2010, I have languished in the Rocky Mountain majesty of Cripple Creek, Colorado.
+Every Labor Day weekend since 2010, I have savored the Rocky Mountain majesty of Cripple Creek, Colorado.
 Minus Suzanne last year, she and Gail have done the same.
 This year, however, duty called Gail and Suzanne—and family festivities called as well.
 It was not meant to be.

 A throwback picture from our Labor Day 2014 trip.

 Soon, however, it will be meant to be.
 And I will tell you about it in a future post—at least, what we want you to know about it.
 We never tell all.

 Every Labor Day when I return to Kansas after savoring the natural beauty of Colorado, I return to savor one of the many natural beauties of Kansas: sunflowers in full bloom.

 As well as living up to its title as The Wheat State, Kansas is also known as The Sunflower State.
 It is our state flower, and it is simply and timelessly beautiful.

 Mom loved sunflowers.
 I have always liked sunflowers, but in an effort to further a small part of her larger-than-life legacy, I grew to love them after she was gone.
 I keep them in artificial form in my home throughout the year.

 And, I gather a bouquet of fresh-picked ones and bring them indoors every Labor Day weekend.

 I preach about them, too.
 If you grew up in Kansas and were hammered with Kansas history every January 29th in grade school to observe Kansas’s birthday—we celebrate our statehood since its inception as a state in 1861—you’d better be able to tell me why I am wearing a gaudy sunflower pin every year on that date.

 No excuses if you are a native.
 Know your Kansas history, or get out of my way.